 The first book for general readers to chronicle the epic story of the Denisovans, ancient cousins to Sapiens and Neanderthals, who left traces of their DNA in modern-day humans

 In December 2010, scientists discovered a fragment of a finger bone in an isolated cave in Siberia.
 To their surprise, the bone contained neither Homo sapiens nor Neanderthal DNA.
-The DNA came from a third species of hominids—the Denisovans—who shared a common ancestor with both Neanderthals and Homo sapiens.
+The DNA came from a previously unknown species of hominids—the Denisovans—who shared a common ancestor with both Neanderthals and Homo sapiens.

 This discovery reshaped everything we thought we knew about the “out of Africa” theory.
 Scientists initially believed that Homo erectus inhabited much of Asia, but looking at Denisovan fossils and the genealogy of native populations in the Philippines reveals that the Denisovans made up a vast population, occupying much of East Asia and Oceania.